When tax season arrives, one of the most common questions is: How much should I pay my tax preparer?

 Organize Your Documents

 A well-organized set of documents can save your tax preparer time and reduce your overall fees.
-Gather all relevant paperwork—W-2s, 1099s, receipts, financial statements, and any other necessary documents—before meeting with your preparer.
+When a tax professional has to take extra time to make sense of disorganized or incomplete files, it will come at a higher cost.
+To avoid any extra charges, gather all relevant paperwork—W-2s, 1099s, receipts, financial statements, and any other necessary documents—before meeting with your preparer.

 Simplify Your Taxes